Preventative Maintenance Overview

 A vibration shaker system is a considerable investment that requires preventative maintenance (PM) to ensure long-lasting and satisfactory performance.

-The management and implementation of a PM program can be a burden for a testing lab.
-However, with consistent PM practices, your equipment should last for decades.
+The management and implementation of a PM program do not need to be a burden for a testing lab.
+With consistent PM practices, your equipment should last for decades.

-Operating a shaker that needs PM can not only damage the shaker, but also damage slip tables, fixtures, or customer products and lead to costly repairs and extended downtime.
-If more than one item is out of tolerance or near failure, the overall result will be of an even greater magnitude.
+Operating a shaker requiring maintenance can damage the shaker, slip table, fixture, or customer product, leading to costly repairs and extended downtime.
+If more than one piece of equipment is out of tolerance or near failure, the severity of issues may be even greater in magnitude.

-For labs concerned with measurement uncertainty, it is essential to adhere to a schedule.
-A test outside of the stated uncertainties will call for an investigation and require man-hours and a significant amount of paperwork.
-Test investigations can invalidate previously run tests and require a lab to contact its customers.
-This situation does not reflect well on the technician, the rest of the lab staff, or the company as a whole.
+Laboratories concerned with measurement uncertainty must adhere to a maintenance schedule.
+Test results outside of the stated uncertainties will necessitate an investigation, which requires employee time and a significant amount of paperwork.
+Test investigations can invalidate previous tests and require a lab to contact its customers.
+This situation reflects poorly on the engineer, the lab staff, and the company as a whole.

-Proper maintenance, calibration, and verification of equipment can avoid these problems.
-By investing a small amount of time upfront, the operator can ensure the validity of each test, prove that the equipment was in proper working order, and validate the results.
-This is all easily performed through before-and-after verification procedures.
+Proper maintenance, calibration, and verification of equipment help to avoid these problems.
+By investing a small amount of time upfront, the engineer can ensure the validity of their tests, prove that their equipment is in working order, and validate their results.
+These assurances are achieved through verification procedures before and after testing.

-An effective PM will also immediately notify the operator if there is something wrong with a component of the testing system or if something has been damaged during the previous testing.
-Damaged equipment can then be removed from use, repaired or recalibrated, and returned for use in an expedient manner.
-In the end, PM avoids wasted time, eliminates the possibility of sending invalid results, and ensures a continued customer.
+An effective PM will also immediately notify the engineer if there is a problem with a component of the testing system or if something has been damaged during a previous test.
+Damaged equipment can then be removed from use, repaired or recalibrated, and placed back into service expediently.
+In the end, PM avoids wasted time, reduces the possibility of invalid results, and helps secure a continued customer.

-Unfortunately, certain repairs will always be necessary.
+Certain repairs will always be necessary.
 A shaker is a mechanical system and parts will fatigue, components will need to be replaced, and armatures will need to be re-wound.
-With a mature PM program, a lab can stay ahead of these repairs, maintain testing quality, and avoid a range of potential problems.
+However, a lab can stay ahead of these repairs with a comprehensive PM program, maintaining testing quality and avoiding a range of potential problems.